 Who We Are

 Michigan Sea Grant, a cooperative program of the University of Michigan (UM) and Michigan State University (MSU), is part of the National Sea Grant College Program.
 The UM School of Natural Resources and Environment and the MSU Extension Greening Institute provide matching funds to carry out programs in Michigan.

 What We Do

-Our research and outreach programs promote better understanding, conservation and use of Michigan’s coastal resources.
-Michigan Sea Grant currently funds scientific research, education and extension projects designed to foster science-based decisions about the use and conservation of Great Lakes resources.
+Our programs promote better understanding, conservation and use of Michigan’s coastal resources.
+Michigan Sea Grant currently funds research, education and outreach projects designed to foster science-based decisions about the use and conservation of Great Lakes resources.
 Sea Grant also provides access to science-based information about Michigan’s coasts and the Great Lakes.

 Why We Do It